ev1l0rd/panopticon/README.md

 # Panopticon

+## DEPRECATION NOTICE

+**This fork of Panopticon has officially been deprecated.
+Use [Providence](https://github.com/noirscape/providence) instead.**

+The reason for this is that Panopticon itself (the original) has been deprecated in favor of [panopticon-2](https://github.com/ihaveamac/panopticon-2).
+As this version of panopticon is not suitable for my desires of logging, I opted to write my own logger.

+## OLD README

 A user-focused message logger for Discord, a la the built-in logging present in many IRC clients.

 ## Dependencies